 Every holiday season, it becomes evident that there are two kinds of people: those that embrace the 24-7 inundation of "Rudolph" and "Jingle Bells" and those that absolutely hate Christmas music.
 But country music fans are lucky.
-No matter your stance on holiday music, a country music Christmas record probably has something for you.
+From Brett Eldredge's Glow to Martina McBride's White Christmas, country superstars have been providing the soundtracks to our Christmas shopping with holiday albums for years.
+No matter your stance on holiday music, a country Christmas album probably has something for you.

 For her 2002 Christmas album, Bluegrass and White Snow, Patty Loveless went back to her Kentucky roots.
-Putting a bluegrass spin on holiday favorites like "Christmas Time's a Comin" and "Silver Bells,” Loveless made a Christmas standout for everyone from the Kentucky holler to the heart of the city.
+Putting a bluegrass spin on holiday favorites like "Christmas Time's a Comin" and "Silver Bells," the country singer made a Christmas standout for everyone from the Kentucky holler to the heart of the city.

-If you're looking for something beyond “Jingle Bells,” John Prine's 1994 album A John Prine Christmas is the Christmas album for you.
+If you're looking for something beyond "Silent Night," "Winter Wonderland," "Jingle Bells," "Have Yourself a Merry Little Christmas" or "I'll Be Home for Christmas" for your holiday playlist, John Prine's 1994 album A John Prine Christmas is the Christmas album for you.
 Filled with one-of-a-kind holiday gems like "Christmas in Prison" and the holiday divorce ditty "All the Best," Prine's Christmas album is like no other.

-Emmylou Harris' ethereal voice is the perfect match for the warmth of Christmas music.
-Released in 1979, Light of the Stable features Christmas classics and originals, such as the Rodney Crowell-penned "Angel Eyes."
+Emmylou Harris' ethereal voice is the perfect match for the spirit of Christmas.
+Released in 1979, the classic Christmas record Light of the Stable features holiday standards and originals, such as the Rodney Crowell-penned "Angel Eyes."

 Leave it to Merle Haggard to write a forlorn song about a struggling family during Christmastime and make it a holiday classic.
 "If We Make It Through December" bucks the Christmas song tradition by telling a story of poverty and perseverance rather than a carefree, happy-go-lucky tale.
 The down-home "Santa Claus and Popcorn" and the despairing "Daddy Won't Be Home Again For Christmas" round out some of the Hag's best holiday songs.

-Dwight Yoakam's 1997 album Come On Christmas puts a honky tonk spin on rock n roll Christmas favorites ("Santa Claus is Back in Town”) and two Yoakam originals (the title track and "Santa Can't Stay.")
+Dwight Yoakam's 1997 Christmas collection Come On Christmas puts a honky tonk spin on rock n roll Christmas favorites ("Santa Claus is Back in Town"), and you'll be rockin' around the Christmas tree to two Yoakam originals (the title track and "Santa Can't Stay.")
 When Dwight says "ho ho ho, honey," no Christmas tune has ever sounded cooler.

 Only a legend like George Strait could record a Christmas song with his own name in the title.
 "Merry Christmas Strait to You" is a greeting card from King George himself while "When It's Christmas Time in Texas" is a holiday anthem for the Lone Star State.